Ultimate Digital Media Planning Guide For Marketers

 2. Conduct thorough research

-In line with the two previous steps, you need to conduct thorough research on your goals, target market, and resources in your overall planning process.
+In line with the previous step, you need to conduct thorough research on your goals, target market, and resources, alongside analyzing external factors such as your competitors and market conditions in your overall planning process.
 This helps you to develop data-driven strategies that ensure more conversion-focused success in the long run.

 Let’s say you want to promote on a platform that’s unfamiliar for your brand, like TikTok.
 You’ll need to conduct thorough research on your audiences and competitors there, to execute effective TikTok advertising that’ll direct your target market towards your brand.